sunpy/sunpy/docs/dev_guide/contents/logger.rst

 Raising Exceptions
 ==================

-Raising errors causes the program to halt
+Raising errors causes the program to halt, so they should be used only when the function can not continue.

 Exceptions are raised simply with::